tomara-x/witches/README.md

 5. make some noise and have fun

 ---
-in the discussions tab there's links to gravity break and soundcloud if you wanna check some of my jams
+in the discussions tab there's links to gravity break and soundcloud if you wanna check out some of my jams

-If you make something with these, I'd love love love to have a listen/look!
-Also if you find anything confusing please feel free to open a discussion or an issue 💜
+if you make something with these, i'd love love love to have a listen/look! also if you find anything confusing please feel free to open a discussion or an issue 💜

-###### Made using [Vim](https://www.vim.org/) and [Csound](https://csound.com/) installed on a [Fedora](https://fedoraproject.org/) ([Void](https://voidlinux.org/) now) proot on [Termux](https://termux.com/) on an android oreo phone, void of any analog warmth! [[setup recipe]](https://github.com/tomara-x/csound-proot-distro-recipe)
+###### made using [vim](https://www.vim.org/) and [csound](https://csound.com/) installed on a [void](https://voidlinux.org/) proot on [termux](https://termux.com/) on an android oreo phone, void of any analog warmth! [[setup recipe]](https://github.com/tomara-x/csound-proot-distro-recipe)

-💜